GfSE/SAF-Specification/stakeholders.md

 * Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

   ***Rationale:  In my role, as design authority I have to ensure that the Physical Element fulfills the allocated logical concept (specification).***
-* Which design level data / energy / material definitions are used on an interface of a physical architecture element?
+* Which kind of physical items (energy, material, information, etc.) are used on an interface of a physical architecture element?

   ***Rationale:  In my role, I need to implement interfaces with my mechanical subsystem, if necessary.***
+* what are the interface definitions for the physical architecture

+  ***Rationale:  In my role, I need to implement the interface.***
 # Operator
 Definition - Operator:
 Individual or organization that performs the operations of a system, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]